-- 1 specific domain, or also when designing log-analyzing techniques, one should consider using these standardized extensions, since they allow for a wider level of understanding of the contents of event logs - standardized extensions, since they allow for a wider level of understanding of the contents of event logs. - In the following, the currently standardized extensions to the XES formats are introduced.
+- specific domain, or also when designing log-analyzing techniques, one should consider using these standardized extensions, since they allow for a wider level of understanding of the contents of event logs. - 3 In the following, the currently standardized extensions to the XES formats are introduced.

-4 7.1 Concept extension
+7.1 Concept extension

-5 The Concept extension defines, for all levels of the XES type hierarchy, an attribute which stores the generally understood name of type hierarchy elements.
+The Concept extension defines, for all levels of the XES type hierarchy, an attribute which stores the generally understood name of type hierarchy elements.